 Larnaca International Airport is located 36 miles (58km) from Agia Napa on the East side of Cyprus.
 This is our comprehensive guide setting out all the options of how to reach Agia Napa from Larnaca Airport.

-Pro tip: You can pre-book your direct shuttle bus to your hotel in Agia Napa online.
+Pro tip: you can pre-book your direct shuttle bus to your hotel in Agia Napa online.
 This is the most convenient and economical way to reach Agia Napa from Larnaca airport.
 More info on timetables and prices here.

 There is an Airport Shuttle Bus which runs at various times throughout the day.
 It goes directly from Larnaca Airport to Agia Napa in 50 minutes, then continues on to Protaras and Paralimni where it terminates.
 This bus started recently and is still increasing its timetables.
 It's a blessing for because previously the only public bus available to get from Larnaca Airport to Agia Napa involved a stop over in Larnaca town.

 The first Airport Shuttle Bus from Larnaca Airport to Agia Napa starts at 04:30 with one leaving roughly every hour until the last one at 00:05.
 In the opposite direction, from Agia Napa to Larnaca Airport, the Shuttle Bus runs almost throughout the day from 01:00 to 23:00.
 The buses run every day despite holidays.
 Check their website for the most up-to-date timetables.

 Tickets on the Airport Shuttle Bus cost €8 and can be purchased either online or at the ticket counter, which is located on the left as you come out at Arrivals.